Hamshary99/AI-Assistant-for-Developers/README.md

 ## Acknowledgments

-- Google Gemini AI for providing the AI capabilities
+- Google Gemini AI for powering the code analysis
-- The Express.js community for the excellent web framework
+- Express.js community for the robust web framework
-- All the contributors who have helped shape this project
+- All contributors who have helped improve this tool

-## Contact

-If you have any questions or suggestions, please feel free to open an issue in the repository.